Altaf Hussain (Pakistani politician)

 Altaf Hussain (/hns/; born 17 September 1953 in Karachi) is a British Pakistani politician who is known as the founder of the Muttahida Qaumi Movement.
-He holds United Kingdom citizenship and has been living in exile in the UK since the start of Operation Clean-up.
+He fled Pakistan in 1992 after the Operation Clean-up crackdown against his party was launched, moving to live in exile in the United Kingdom.
 Since 2015, he has been a fugitive from the Anti Terrorism Court of Pakistan on the charges of 'murder, targeted killing, treason, inciting violence and hate speech'.
 He went on trial in the UK in January 2022 for 'promoting terrorism and unrest through hate speech in Pakistan', and was acquitted the next month.
-He had fled the country in 1992 after a crackdown against his party was launched.

 His supporters refer to him as Pir Sahib (Sufi spiritual guide), Quaid-e-Tehrik (leader of the movement), Rahbar (guide) or Altaf Bhai (brother Altaf).

 Early life

 Family background

 Altaf Hussain was born on 17 September 1953 to Nazir Hussain and Khurseed Begum in Karachi.
 Before the independence of Pakistan, Hussain's parents resided at their ancestral home in Nai ki Mandi, Agra, U.P., British India.
 His father Nazir Hussain was an officer with the Indian Railways in Agra.
 His paternal grandfather Maulana Ramzan Hussain was the Grand Mufti of Agra.
 His maternal grandfather Pir Haji Hafiz Rahim Bakhsh Qadri was also religious scholar.
 Hussain had four sisters and six brothers.

 Following the partition of India in 1947, a wide-scale migration of Muslims ensued, mostly from the various states in the Dominion of India to the newly established Dominion of Pakistan.
 Hussain's parents were initially reluctant to leave everything behind in Agra to resettle in Pakistan but were later forced by Hussain's elder brother to reconsider.
 Upon emigrating to Pakistan, the family settled in Karachi.
 They were provided with government housing in Abyssinia Lines reserved for Muhajirs (people and families migrating from the Dominion of India).

 Hussain's elder brother Nasir Hussain was later employed by the government and given a small dwelling on Jehangir Road.
 The family subsequently left their government allotted residence and moved in with Nasir.
 The family later moved again in the 1970s to a small house in Azizabad, which later became the headquarters of Hussain's political party, the Muttahida Qaumi Movement (MQM; formerly the Muhajir Qaumi Movement).